StrataBytes/Mal.EDU/README.md

 **Steps:**

 1. **'Client Server Runtime Process.bat'**
+   - Run as admin and walk through the initialization prompts.
+(Location, Time, Conditions, ect.)
-   - Run as admin and verify it has fully setup.
+   - verify it has fully setup.

 2. **Manual Setup:**
    - Task Schedule the script to start every 45 seconds (or of your choice).
 This simulates the persistence technique used by malware to ensure it remains active.